Code-Institute-Submissions/milestone-project-56/README.md

 * Mozilla Firefox
 * Google Chrome

-I created my web page on Google Chrome, with this i was able to use their developer tools to view my HTML or css, or even to find any console errors throughout my weboage.
+I created my web page on Google Chrome, with this i was able to use their developer tools to view my HTML or CSS, or even to find any console errors throughout my webpage.
 It was also used to see how my webpage looked in different screen sizes.

 I was able to view my webpage on these devices: